 Here are the brands you should use:

 - Loba WS 2K Supra

 Will Polyurethane Turn White Paint To Yellow?

-As a clear coat, polyurethane is designed to reveal the color of the undercoat or paint underneath.
-So if you apply polyurethane over white paint, the paint will remain white, only that it will now have a glossy clear film over it.
+Polyurethane is colorless and designed to reveal the color of the paint underneath it.
+If you apply it over white paint, the finish will remain white but it will have a glossy layer over it.

-Since the clears coat is turning yellow due to polymer degradation or UV exposure, it can make the white paint underneath appear yellow making you feel that the polyurethane has turned your white paint to yellow.
+Since the clear coat is changing its color due to polymer degradation or UV exposure, it can make the white paint underneath change its color too.
+But, if you remove the sealant, the paint underneath will have the same color.